AmerikanischerAdler/go_navy/README.md

 * The USNA Application
 * Congressional Nomination Applications

-*In the Future, I Will Have Phases on "Life as a Midshipman" and "My Career in the Navy"*
+*In the future (Lord willing), I will have phases on "Life as a Midshipman" and "My Career in the Navy"*

 ## Installation